Getting an Inheritance?

 Your inheritance can help you achieve that feeling if you manage it properly.

-To help you manage it properly, you must begin by making some shifts in your thinking and planning about money and investments.
+To help you manage it properly, you must begin by making some shifts in your thinking and planning about investments.
 Use our quick cheat sheet to help clarify these.
 It’s called 5 Critical Shifts for Maximizing Portfolio Growth Strategies.

 Where can you save your inheritance?

 You can save portions of your inheritance in retirement accounts like IRAs and Roth IRAs.
 You can save it in 529 funds to secure your kids’ or grandkids’ future college expenses.
 You can invest it in a Health Savings Account (HSA) to protect against future medical expenses.
 You can instantly create a 6-month emergency fund.
 You can start a certificate of deposit (CD) ladder.
 And – you can save it in ALL these places and more.
-The more money you inherit, the more options you have.
+The more wealth you inherit, the more options you have.